 The tri-agencies partners in the NPOESS program have agreed upon a fully defined set of integrated operational requirements that will meet the needs of the U.S. civil and military users for operational satellite data in the next decade.
 The military and civilian user communities jointly defined Environmental Data Records (EDRs), as well as the required performance characteristics for each of these data products.
-The established requirements for 38 atmospheric, oceanic, terrestrial, climatic, and solar-geophysical parameters are guiding the development of advanced technology visible, infrared, and microwave imagers and sounders that will provide enhanced capabilities to users and improve the accuracy and timeliness of observations.
-The data for the 38 NPOESS Environmental Data Records that will be collected by the NPOESS suite of instruments encompass the Earth science disciplines.
+The established requirements for 55 (including active fires) atmospheric, oceanic, terrestrial, climatic, and solar-geophysical parameters are guiding the development of advanced technology visible, infrared, and microwave imagers and sounders that will provide enhanced capabilities to users and improve the accuracy and timeliness of observations.
+The data for the 55 NPOESS Environmental Data Records that will be collected by the NPOESS suite of instruments fully encompass the Earth science disciplines.
+The technical requirements for the complete set of 55 EDRs are fully described in the NPOESS Integrated Operational Requirements Document-II, dated 10 December 2001, that is available on-line at:

+http://npoesslib.ipo.noaa.gov/Req_Doc/IORDII_011402.pdf.
 When operational, NPOESS will truly be an "environmental observing system," not just an advanced "weather" satellite.

-Performance characteristics for each of the 38 EDRs were defined and bounded between threshold values that represent minimally acceptable performance for an attribute and objective levels that represent performance that would have significant added value to users.
+Performance characteristics for each of the 55 EDRs were defined and bounded between threshold values that represent minimally acceptable performance for an attribute and objective levels that represent performance that would have significant added value to users.
 In many cases, threshold values were set to meet or exceed what can be achieved from instruments on current operational satellites (i.e., POES and DMSP).
 The specific attributes include horizontal (vertical) resolution, mapping accuracy, measurement range, measurement precision, measurement uncertainty, refresh rate, data latency, and geographic coverage.
 Long-term stability requirements have also been established for key parameters (e.g., atmospheric vertical temperature, sea surface temperature, sea surface winds) to ensure temporal consistency and continuity of data over the life of NPOESS that will support improved global climate change assessment and prediction.
 These stability requirements have necessarily influenced the design and performance of the advanced technology sensors that are being built for NPOESS, and are guiding the development of the calibration/validation activities that will extend throughout the life of the NPOESS program.